-Total cash decreased by approximately \$3,600,000, ending the year at approximately \$1.4 million.
-The cash on hand, including short-term investments, at year end equaled 74 days of expense requirements.
-Capital asset additions totaled approximately \$710,000 for the year.
-The District's current liabilities increased approximately \$228,000 due to an increase in accounts payable.
-The District's long-term debt decreased by approximately \$390,000 as the result of scheduled debt maturities.
+Total cash increased by approximately \$5,185,000, ending the year at approximately \$6.5 million.
+The cash on hand, including short-term investments, at year end equaled 201 days of expense requirements.
+Capital asset additions totaled approximately \$519,000 for the year.
+The District's current liabilities increased approximately \$2,674,000 due to unearned revenue recorded for grant funds received but not expended.
+The District's long-term debt decreased by approximately \$346,000 as the result of scheduled debt maturities.

-The following table summarizes the revenues and expenses for the periods ended September 30, 2023, 2022 and 2021:
+The following table summarizes the revenues and expenses for the periods ended September 30, 2024, 2023 and 2022: